RobQuincey/devtools-location-override/QUICKSTART.md

    - Set your desired coordinates:
      - Latitude: -90 to 90
      - Longitude: -180 to 180
-     - Accuracy: minimum 1 meter
+     - Accuracy: minimum 1 metre
    - Or use one of the preset city locations

 4. **Apply Override**